-Commissioner Hales asked about the three school gym renovations.
-Mr. Butts said the schools/county did not receive the grants applied to provide 85% of the funding for all three renovations.
-Staff will bring those projects back to the Board in the Capital Improvement Plan (CIP) in November.
-For FY24 the estimate for all three gyms is \$15M (Bennett, Bonlee, Silk Hope).
+Commissioner Hales asked about the three school gymnasium renovations.
+Mr. Butts said the Schools and County had not received the grants applied to provide eighty five percent of the funding for all three renovations.
+Staff will bring those projects back to the Board in the Capital Improvement Plan in November.
+For fiscal year 2024 the estimated cost for all three gyms for Bennett, Bonlee, and Silk Hope was fifteen million.
 Those estimates were for building brand new gyms and repurposing or demolishing the current facilities.
-Chair Howard asked if the grant opportunity was something the County can apply for again.
+Chair Howard asked if the grant opportunity was something the County could apply for again.
 Chatham County Manager Dan LaMontagne said yes.
-Mr. LaMontagne said the schools and the County are not getting clear answers as to how to improve the application score and there was no rubric.
-Chair Howard asked what the County's typical lottery proceeds are.
-Mr. Butts said conservatively \$500,000 annually.
+Mr. LaMontagne said the Schools and the County were not getting clear answers as to how to improve the application score and there was no rubric.

+Chair Howard asked what the County's typical lottery proceeds were.
+Mr. Butts said conservatively five hundred thousand annually.

 Commissioner Logan asked if there were any partnerships between VinFast, Chatham Park, and the Schools.
-Mr. LaMontagne said Chatham Park has a Memorandum of Understanding (MOU) with the schools for a school site but the County has not had those conversations with VinFast, yet.
-Chair Howard shared that Superintendent Dr. Anthony Jackson said Electrical Vehicle Technician (EVT) should be an Associate's degree through the Central Carolina Community College campuses with a starting salary of \$80,000 a year.
+Mr. LaMontagne said Chatham Park had a Memorandum of Understanding with the Schools for a school site but the County has not had those conversations with VinFast.
+Chair Howard shared that Superintendent Dr. Anthony Jackson said an Electrical Vehicle Technician should be an associate's degree through the Central Carolina Community College campuses with a starting salary of eighty thousand dollars a year.

-Commissioner Hales asked when the Board will get an update about the American Rescue Plan Act (ARPA) funds.
-Mr. LaMontagne hopes to have an update in July 2022 from Chatham County's Strategic Initiatives Analyst Courtney Cooper-Lewter.
-The County received over 700 responses to the survey in addition to the public input at

-Board of Commissioner meetings and Community meetings.
-Assistant County Manager Bryan Thompson suggested staff schedule a one on one in July to discuss ARPA funds with the Commissioners.
+Commissioner Hales asked when the Board would get an update about the American Rescue Plan Act funds.
+Mr. LaMontagne hoped to have an update in July 2022 from Chatham County's Strategic Initiatives Analyst Courtney Cooper-Lewter.
+The County received over seven hundred responses to the survey in addition to the public input at Board of Commissioners meetings and Community meetings.
+Assistant County Manager Bryan Thompson suggested staff schedule a one on one in July to discuss American Rescue Plan Act funds with the Board of Commissioners.